Thewbi/tiger/chap5/README.md

 In the tiger programming language, using arrays is a three-step process.

-1. define a (array) type
+1. define a (array) type (See type declarations above)
 1. declare a variable of the (array) type.
 Optionally initialize all fields during declaration.
 1. assign values to fields of the array variable or access values in fields of the array variable

-An example is
+An example is arrays.tig:

+TODO: arrays.tig

 ```
 let
 	type arrtype1 = array of int
 	var arr1: arrtype1 := arrtype1 [10] of 0
 in
 	arr1[0] := 123;